MaenoRyuko/AndroidAdvancePush/readme.md

 - We will implement functions in 3 steps.
 - Create an App in lecture style by repeating instructions and exercises.
 - Whole progress will be cheked by taking the operation check time and break time.
-- Q&A time will be held at any time
+- Q&A time will be held at any time.
-- We have translated the materials as much as possible However, some App screen, control panel and function name are still in Japanese We will supplimentaly explain for those, but we appreciated your understanding in advance.
+- We have translated the materials as much as possible.
+However, some App screen, control panel and function name are still in Japanese.
+We will supplimentaly explain for those, but we appreciated your understanding in advance.

 ---